 - To elect P/NP grading, submit a Grade Mode Change Form by the end of the seventh week of the quarter.
-For winter quarter 2021, the deadline to submit the form is May 10, 2021.
+For spring quarter 2021, the deadline to submit the form is May 10, 2021.
 After that date and through August 24, 2021, in case of hardship, a student may request a late change to Pass/No Pass grading by contacting their instructor.
 To record a late change to Pass/No Pass grading, the instructor will contact the Registrar's Office.
 Students may be advised to stay with a letter grade if required for accreditation, veteran status and benefits, or other purposes.

 - A minimum C- equivalent is required to receive a P grade.
 Programs may specify a higher passing grade, and must communicate that to students by the first day of the course.

 - Beginning Summer 2020, a maximum of 6 credits of P grades may be counted toward degree requirements.
 All spring 2020 P grades may apply to degree requirements, and do not count against the 6 maximum.

-See the full policy in the PDF above for further details.
+See the full policy linked above for further details.

 Graduate students are required to maintain at least a 3.0 GPA in courses included in the program of study.
 Students must also make satisfactory progress in the graduate program to which they have been admitted, as determined by the academic department.

 A maximum of 10 credits of C grades (C+, C, C-) can be counted toward completion of a graduate program.
 Courses in which a D+ or lower is earned may not be applied towards completion of a graduate program.
 The accumulation of more than 10 credits of C+ or lower grades (including U and Z) may result in the student being withdrawn from the Graduate School.